 Self-monitoring.
 Students are expected to monitor their own health.
-Students should report flulike symptoms to the Student Life Office, the Resident Director, or to a Resident Assistant.
+Students should report flu-like symptoms to the Health Services office, the Resident Director, or to a Resident Assistant.
 Students with flu-like symptoms may be referred for COVID-19 testing.
 Students are encouraged to bring their own tests.